Geliogabalus/foundry-pf2e-ratings/README.md

 # PF2e Ratings

 A Foundry VTT module for the PF2E system, which facilitates community based rating of various system components.
-Currently only spells are available for rating, but other compendium entites will come soon depending on the demand.
+Currently, ratings are available for spells, equipment and feats.
+It is possible to sort entries by rating using built-in sorting functionality.

 To rate the item user need to log in via Discord.